Floating Button

 Follow us on Facebook and join our Telegram channel for the latest updates.

-In a March 16 report, Song and Khi say the conflict in Iran could make CDL’s asset monetisation efforts “more challenging” even if they believe the property developer’s earnings should recover thanks to last year’s record residential sales, a resilient Singapore housing market and a low three-month Singapore Overnight Rate Average (Sora) of around 1.1%.
+In a March 16 report, Song and Khi say the conflict in Iran could make CDL’s asset monetisation efforts “more challenging” even if they believe the property developer’s earnings should recover thanks to last year’s record residential sales, a resilient Singapore housing market and a low three-month Singapore overnight rate average (Sora) of around 1.1%.

 CDL posted a strong share price performance in 2025, delivering a total return of 82.6% including dividends.
 The gains were attributed to Equity Market Development Programme (EQDP) inflows and the divestment of approximately $2 billion worth of non-core assets.

-CDL’s hotels, which account for around 30% of the analysts’ estimated FY2026 ebit and revalued net asset value (RNAV) are also susceptible to a slowdown.
-Although the group has no properties in the Middle East, demand for its hotels in the US, UK, Europe and Asia maybe affected by higher oil and airfares, as well as limited flight capacity from Middle Eastern carriers.
+CDL’s hotels, which account for around 30% of the analysts’ estimated FY2026 ebit and revalued net asset value (RNAV), are also susceptible to a slowdown.
+Although the group has no properties in the Middle East, demand for its hotels in the US, UK, Europe and Asia may be affected by higher oil and airfares, as well as limited flight capacity from Middle Eastern carriers.

 “With a tougher macro backdrop and fading drivers of CDL’s strong share price, we recommend investors move to the sidelines,” write Song and Khi.
 “This is a tactical move; investors should revisit CDL if the Iran conflict resolves, asset monetisation improves, or CDL’s strategic review (mid-2026) delivers positive outcomes.”

-‘Fairly valued’ UOL may see slower growth
+‘Fairly valued’ UOL to see slower growth

 At the same time, the analysts believe UOL could face slower growth amid softer macroeconomic fundamentals.